Skip to main content

 Before a Fire

-• Have at least two ways to escape from every room in your house.
+• Create and practice your home escape plan.
+Have at least two ways to escape from every room in your house.

 • Install an ABC fire extinguisher in your home and teach each family member how to use it.
+If a fire is too large for you to extinguish, immediately get out of the house.

 • Smoke alarms and carbon monoxide detectors should be installed on every level of the residence, outside bedrooms, at the top of open stairways and near (but not in) the kitchen.

-• Should have their batteries replaced yearly.
+• Replace batteries yearly.

 • Store copies of important documents in a fire-proof container or box.